 And I’m quite sure the calendula bath helped heal Jonah’s nappy rash.

-The benefits also extend to mum and dad, since inhaling the bath water is very soothing and relaxing.
+The benefits also extend to parents, since inhaling the bath water is very soothing and relaxing.